initialed85/eds-cctv-system/README.md

 This repo contains some Go code that integrates the following services into a rudimentary CCTV system:

+NOTE: As of 1 Jul 2020 `willprice/nvidia-ffmpeg` is used as the base Docker image and so I can't promise this will work well on a machine withour an Nvidia GPU.

 ## Overview

 - [Supervisor](https://github.com/Supervisor/supervisor)